threeport/user-docs/docs/architecture/control-plane.md

 nominated (or default) Kubernetes runtime instance.
 This controller is quite rudimentary in that the user is required to define the granular detail of all Kubernetes resources that constitute their workload.
-However, it is useful in simple implementations and, when paired with a Kubernetes Operator or a custom Threeport controller that abstracts the details of the Kubernetes resources, it is a vital mechanism.
+However, it is useful in simple implementations.
+When paired with a Kubernetes Operator or a custom Threeport controller that abstracts the details of the Kubernetes resources, it is a vital mechanism.
 It is the primary interface with the Kubernetes API in Threeport.